 Have you been struggling with anxiety?
-There are so many potential anxiety causes in 2021, and more and more people are realizing that they can no longer manage their anxious thoughts on their own.
+There are so many potential anxiety causes in 2021, and more and more people are realizing that they can no longer manage their social anxiety and anxious thoughts on their own.

 When you start noticing anxiety symptoms that you can’t handle, it’s time to start seeking out interventions for anxiety.
 But what’s the right anxiety treatment for you?
 What are your options?